 My Easy Guacamole Recipe

-My guacamole recipe is a purist recipe that is similar to the original Aztec recipe with minimal ingredients to let the taste of the avocado shine through.
+My guacamole recipe is a purist recipe that is similar to the original Aztec recipe with minimal ingredients.
+I use avocado, salsa, lime juice, and some spices.
+We really like the minimal ingredient list to let the taste of the avocado shine through.

-My kids love this recipe because it is so simple to make and they will often prepare guacamole with carrot sticks or plantain chips for lunch or as a healthy snack.
+My kids love this recipe because it is so simple to make.
+They will often prepare guacamole to eat with carrot sticks or plantain chips for lunch or as a healthy snack.

 Simple Guacamole Recipe